logo-darkPipe0

 id

 The task id.
-During and after processing you can use this id to look up your processing result.
-We store tasks for up to three days after processing is completed.
+During and after processing you can use this id to look up your processing result with GET /v1/pipes/check/{run_id}.
+Finished tasks are deleted 21 days after they were created.

 status